Mathmagician8191/Liberty-Chess/Standards/ULCI.md

   * servererror <str>
     The server has an error message for the client

+* eval
+  Returns the static evaluation of the current position, optional for debugging purposes

 * quit
   quit the program as soon as possible